 How to cook without oil on a plant-based diet?
 Don’t use water instead!

-As you might have heard, oil is a processed food and all the plant-based doctors advise against it.
+As you might have heard, oil is a highly processed food and all the plant-based doctors advise against it.
 Mic the Vegan even called it “The vegan killer” because it might be the one thing that could cause heart disease for vegans.
-But if you found this article you probably already know all that and now you are wondering how to cook without using oil?
+But if you found this article you probably already know all that, and now you are wondering how to cook without using oil?

+The most common advice is wrong.
 Who likes boiled or steamed onions – I don’t.
 Yuck.
 Someone made this up and now everyone is saying the same thing.
 “Just replace oil when sauteing with a little bit of water or vegetable stock.”
 NO!
 That’s steaming or even boiling if you put too much, but definitely not sauteing.
 We want caramelization!

-Don’t preheat nonstick cookware on high temperatures
+Don’t let nonstick cookware reach high temperatures

 Sauteing vegetables without oil